• Skip to primary navigation

 Aaniiih Nakoda College is a public tribal land-grant community college on the Fort Belknap Indian Reservation in Harlem, Montana.

-Although the school is available to both tribe and non-tribal people, it integrates native culture into the curriculum and supports cultural identity.
+Although the school is available to tribal and non-tribal people, it integrates native culture into the curriculum and supports cultural identity.

 With 94 undergraduate students enrolled, it is a tiny institution.
 The acceptance rate for Aaniiih Nakoda is 100%.
 Popular majors include business, nursing, and health service preparation.